Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - USD US dollar

-This means you can collect payments from the UK, France, Germany, Spain, Italy, the USA and Japan, as well as any other European country that accepts the euro.
-You’ll also be able to make payments to over 40 different currencies with GBP or one of the other currencies listed above, like a normal international money transfer.
+This means you can collect payments from the USA, UK, Japan, France, Germany, Spain and Italy, as well as any other European country that accepts the euro.
+You’ll also be able to make payments to over 40 different currencies with NZD or one of the currencies listed above, like a normal international money transfer.
 You can read more about making money transfers with Currencies Direct in our guide.

-A Currencies Direct Multi-Currency Account saves you the hassle of opening multiple overseas bank accounts, which can make managing cash flow easier.
-This means you can get paid in the local currency, enjoy fast access to sales revenue and transfer your funds back to the UK when needed.
+A Currencies Direct multi-currency account saves you the hassle of opening multiple overseas bank accounts, which can make managing cash flow easier.
+This means you can get paid in the local currency, enjoy fast access to sales revenue and transfer your funds back to New Zealand when needed.